Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 All you need to do, then, is decide what application to use and create a program that handles the data appropriately.

 The most obvious difference between GET and POST, in practice, is that whereas the GET method sends parameters via the URL as described above, POST causes the information to be sent in a different way, which is not visible on the URL.
 We have chosen to use GET here for clarity, but obviously POST may have advantages in many situations.
-The application that processes the data will also have to decode it differently depending on which of these methods is used, and decoding POST information is more complicated.
-(With PHP, as we'll see below, we normally use POST for form data, but we will not need to know the details of how PHP decodes it.)
+The application that processes the data will also have to decode it differently depending on which of these methods is used, and decoding POST information may be more complicated.
+(With PHP, as we'll see below, it's much the same in practice: we normally use POST for form data, but we will not need to know the details of how PHP decodes it.)

-Remember that the URL query string can be used even wihout forms, to provide information for an application.
+Remember that the URL query string can be used even without forms, to provide information for an application.
 This will continue to be important for us.

 We are concerned here only with the "back-end" processing of form data, but the appearance and behaviour of the form for the user is of course also very important.
 HTML5 provides many useful features in this respect and is now the best choice for form development (see the Forms chapter in the excellent _Dive into HTML5_ for explanation and examples \--- <http://diveintohtml5.info/forms.html>).